stormchaserroleplaying/stormchaserRPG/Species/Common/Elf/index.md

 | Bard, Fighter, Paladin and Ranger      | 30 + 14d6 (44-114) Years |
 | Cleric, Druid, Monk and Wizard         | 30 + 20d6 (50-150) Years |

+## Appearance
+Generally taller than humans, elves possess a graceful, slender physique that is accentuated by their long, pointed ears.
+However, it would be a mistake to consider them feeble or weak, as the thin limbs of an elf can contain surprising power.
+Elves' colouration encompasses the normal human range and also includes skin in shades of copper, bronze and almost bluish-white.
+Elves have no facial and little body hair.

 ## Features

 ## Attribute Score Increase